lamini-ai/lamini-examples/prompt_engineering.md

 ## Iterate and Repeat

-The process of refining and improving prompts through successive iterations is cruical for achieving desired results.
+The process of refining and improving prompts through successive iterations is crucial for achieving desired results.
 The key is to be adaptable and responsive to the performance of the model and user needs.
 Here is an example:

 * **Observation**